yiisoft/yii2/docs/guide/active-record.md

 - [[ActiveRecord::deleteAll()|deleteAll()]]

 Note that [[ActiveRecord::updateAll()|updateAll()]], [[ActiveRecord::updateAllCounters()|updateAllCounters()]]
-and [[ActiveRecord::deleteAll()|deleteAll()]] are static methods and apply to the whole database table, while the other methods only apply to the row associated with the ActiveRecord object through which the method is being called.
+and [[ActiveRecord::deleteAll()|deleteAll()]] are static methods that apply to the whole database table.
+The other methods only apply to the row associated with the ActiveRecord object through which the method is being called.

 ```php
 // to insert a new customer record